Data Protection Strategies

 1. Protection Against Localized Threats: Offsite copies preserve information from hazards such as fires, floods, and theft that can jeopardize on-site storage.

-4. Cost-Effectiveness: Investing in external storage solutions can prevent the and legal responsibilities arising from security breaches.
+4. Cost-Effectiveness: Investing in external storage solutions can prevent the financial and legal responsibilities arising from security breaches.
 Businesses that fail to safeguard their information often face permanent consequences, including shutdowns and financial loss.

 The central node represents the main topic, while the branches show the key reasons why offsite backups are essential.
 Each branch can be explored for more details, helping you understand how these factors contribute to data security.